-As the 2012 presidential election draws near, Barack Obama—like any incumbent president up for re-election—will try to draw voters’ attention to his administration’s record of accomplishments.
+As his second term draws to a close, Barack Obama—like any lame duck—will try to draw voters’ attention to his administration’s record of accomplishments.
 An administration with a high level of “legislative success”—that is, proposing or endorsing bills that the legislature passes and turns into law—is rightly seen as an administration that “gets things done.”
 And yet a common lament among even casual observers of U.S. politics, regardless of party, is that an administration that “gets things done” is hard to come by.
 Indeed, in the period between Dwight Eisenhower’s first term and George H. W. Bush’s first term, the average legislative success rate of U.S. presidents was a mere 68 percent.
 Meanwhile, prime ministers in the parliamentary system of the United Kingdom enjoyed an average legislative success rate of 94 percent from 1995 to 2003.

 “We are trying to figure out how legislative decision making in these two systems actually works,” Diermeier says.
 “If you were asked to create a new constitution that would ensure effective government, what would you write into it?
 It’s not obvious.”